The Beautiful Epic of How a Family is Created

 With third-party reproduction, specifically egg donation, I suggest you talk to your child when you are pregnant.
 I suggest this not because I think the child will get the message prenatally but as a therapeutic way for you, the parents, to become comfortable with the unique way in which you are building your family.
 Most of all, it is important to remember you are doing this for the child to give him a healthy and honest beginning.
 It is better for a child to hear his story from you, his parents, than by accident some day through another source.
 This is his story as well as yours.

 Children love to hear how they came to be part of their family, no matter how they were conceived.
 Your child especially needs to hear from you in a gentle, loving manner how this memorable event came about.
 One question that adopted children often ask that you will never have to answer is, “Why didn’t they keep me?”
 Your child is a product of your love.
-Creation comes from God and He has chosen you to be this child’s parents.
 The love you have for each other was so great that you wanted to share it with a child and you went to great lengths to bring your child into your family.